xima-media/xima-deployer-tools/docs/FEATURE.md

 See an example configuration here: [feature example](../deployer/feature/example/).

+> Important: if you are using the deployer recipe for a specific application (e.g. symfony), the autoload for the feature branch deployments needs to be placed _after_ the application autoload.

 The following steps are necessary to successfully setup the deployment workflow:

 ### Prerequirements